-This Second Empire home in Greenville was built between 1876 and 1877 for mogul Charles Lanneau, founder of the Huguenot Plaid Mill in 1881.
+This Second Empire manse in Greenville was built between 1876 and 1877.
+Now known as the Lanneau-Norwood House, it stood on a 56-acre estate belonging to textile mogul Charles Henry Lanneau, Jr., who founded the Huguenot Plaid Mill in 1882.
 The mill, though located next to the Reedy River, utilized coal power rather than hydropower to weave plaid and gingham textiles.
-In fact, the Huguenot Plaid Mill was one of the first coal-powered textile plants in the Piedmont region of South Carolina.
-Lanneau became involved in the textile industry when he arrived to Greenville from Charleston to serve as treasurer of the Reedy River factory.
-He then opened a cotton mill, which burned, followed by the Huguenot Plaid Mill.
-Today the restored Huguenot Plaid Mill serves as office and conference space as part of the Peace Center.
+In fact the Huguenot Plaid Mill was one of the first coal-powered textile plants in South Carolina.

 The Lanneau-Norwood House is listed in the National Register: